jhellingman/tei2html/Wiki/FuturePlans.md

 This feature has two important aspects.

 1. Use of structured elements introduced in HTML5.
 Currently, Tei2Html already wraps such structured elements with generic `<div>` elements.
 Replacing those with the corresponding HTML5 elements should do the trick.
-Note that XSLT 2.0 can only supports XHTML5, not HTML5.

 2. Use of CSS3: CCS usage can be changed fairly easily with Tei2Html, so using a customized stylesheet with CSS3 features is already possible.
 For some usages (print support, aural stylesheets) some changes will be required.